t15k/t15k.github.io/_drafts/jupyter_ide.md

+---
+title: Jupyter IDE

+---

 # Jupyter as an IDE for Spark

 It's not, some will say.
-Well, Depends on you definition of IDE.
-For me, it's an environment where I can write my code, test it, interact with services which I'm depend on, and finally bundle an ship it.
-I will here stick to proving an example of interacting with Spark and writing some simple spark code.
+Well, depends on you definition of IDE.
+For me, it's an environment where I can write my code, test, interspect outout and interact with services my code depend on depend on.
+When working with Spark, jupyer can give you that experience with some simple setup.
+I will in this post stick to proving an example of interacting with Spark and writing some simple Spark code - so will not go into details in how to bundle for deployments.
+I may investigate that in a future post.

 # Getting setup